-Ou tcon nes Focus for Learning Stu dents will be expected to 4.0 4.0 explain how power and privilege influence people's lives In this outcome students explore the concept of power and reflect on how the distribution of power may create inequality.
-The idea of power is central to the study of civics and politics.
-4.1 explain why people respond to power While power is an abstract concept, its effects can be observed.
+Outcomes nes Focus for Learning expl will be expected to ain how power and lege influence people's In this outcome students develop an understanding of the concept of power and how power may create inequality.
+The idea of power is central to the study of civics abd politics.
+4.1 explain why people respond to power Power is an abstract concept.
+However, its effects can be observed.
 For the purposes of this course, power refers to the ability to bring about change or to maintain the status quo.
 Once introduced to the concept of power, the following types of power should be examined: Authority - we respond to this type of power because we believe we should; power is based on position (e.g., police officer).
 Reward - we respond to this type of power because we may receive a reward; the reward may be tangible (e.g., money) or intangible (e.g., praise).
 Fear - we respond to this type of power in order to avoid punishment; not speeding when driving to avoid receiving a speeding ticket.
 Specialized knowledge - we respond to this type of power because we believe the person is an expert whose advice / direction should be followed as it will benefit us (e.g., doctor).
-Respect - we respond to this type of power because the individual has charisma, or is highly regarded / trusted (e.g., older adult or a person with a lot of experience).
-The types of power can be organized along a continuum of hard to soft.
-Hard Soft fear authority reward specialized respect knowledge Note: The continuum above is provided as an example.
-Based on discussion with students the relative position of each type of power may differ.
-4.2 analyze scenarios (personal / local / national / international) thus provide opportunity to deepen their un power.
-Discussion should include the fact that ofter exercise more than one type of power.
-For normally respond to the direction of a principal It may be useful to invite students to create their own continuum and thus provide opportunity to deepen their understanding of the types of power. (personal / local / national / international) and identify the type(s) of power exercised, explain how the type(s) of power Discussion should include the fact that often people possess and exercise more than one type of power.
+Respect - we respond to this type of power because the individual has charisma, or is highly regarded / trusted (e.g., olde adult or a person with a lot of experience).
+4.2 analyze examples of the exercise of power to determine the type(s) of power exercised Discussion should include the fact that often people possess and exercise more than one type of power.
 For example, students will normally respond to the direction of a principal both because (i) the principal is in a position of authority, and (ii) of the fear of being punished if they disobey.
+4.3 generate examples which illustrate the exercise of various types of power It will be helpful for students to start with examples that they are personally familiar (e.g., sports official) and then move on to more distant / abstract examples (e.g., leader of a country).
+4.4 they possess today with the power they The possession of power on a personal level is critical in order for an individual to feel that he/she is able to make his/her own decisions and can achieve one's goals. possessed in the past, and the power they believe they will possess in the future When a person believes they possess power it is sometimes referred to as "feeling empowered" or simply as "empowerment."
+Time should be taken for students to reflect on the power they have today, and compare that with the past (e.g., when they were 5 years old) and future (when they are 25 years old).